mchappelka/yll/README.md

 # Overview
-We seek to quantify the years of life lost due to COVID-19 in Georgia, using race and county specific life expectancy.
-Georgia was chosen because the race, age, and county is reported for each recorded COVID-19 death.
+We seek to quantify the years of life lost due to COVID-19 in California, Georgia, Illinois, Michigan, New Mexico and South Dakota using race and geography specific (county or state) life expectancy.

 # Running the code
 Open create_analytic.py